abhijitnr/Full-Stack_Interview_Preparation/css/README.md

 - Pseudo-element selectors: Pseudo-element selectors allow you to target and style specific parts of an element, such as the first letter or line of a paragraph.
 For example, you can use the `"::first-letter"` selector to apply styles to the first letter of a paragraph.

-- ttribute selectors: Attribute selectors allow you to select elements based on their attributes, such as their `"href"` or `"src"` values.
+- Attribute selectors: Attribute selectors allow you to select elements based on their attributes, such as their `"href"` or `"src"` values.
 For example, you can use the `"[target=_blank]"` selector to target all links that open in a new window.

 By combining these different categories of CSS selectors, you can create highly specific and targeted styles for your web pages.